textpattern/textpattern.github.io/administration/textpattern-semantic-model.md

 ### Section uses Stylesheet information

-In the Style administration panel you will see one stylesheet by default.
+In the Style panel you will see one stylesheet by default.
 All pages will use this unless another stylesheet is specified.
 Perhaps you want a different style for the 'cheese' section.
-So you create a new stylesheet with new fonts, colours, etc. Then, in the Sections administration panel, select it to be used by the cheese section.
+So you create a new stylesheet with new fonts, colours, etc. Then, in the Sections panel, select it to be used by the cheese section.
 Other sections will still use the default stylesheet unless told otherwise.